Budget for a Baby (Without Going Into Debt)

-Navigating her health insurance plan to figure out how much she should budget to deliver her child was stressful for Hourquebie when she was pregnant.
+For Hourquebie, navigating her health insurance plan to figure out how much she should budget to deliver her child was stressful.
 After birth, she and her husband worked with the hospital to set up an interest-free payment plan to slowly pay down the cost.

 “We are still paying off his birth three years later,” Hourquebie says.
 “We didn’t have the ability to throw out $5,000.”

-Hourquebie isn’t alone in having a four-figure bill to pay off after delivering a bundle of joy.
+Hourquebie isn’t alone in having a four-figure bill to pay off after giving birth.
 The average out-of-pocket health care bill for prenatal care, delivery, and three months postpartum (after the birth) is $4,569, reports a 2020 Health Affairs study.
 Cost is also dependent on the type of birth (vaginal or cesarean).

-If your little angel decides to come earlier than anticipated, a preterm birth can average around $65,000, which includes costs such as medical care, maternal delivery, early intervention services, and more, according to the 2019 March of Dimes Report Card.
+If your little angel decides to come earlier than anticipated, preterm birth can average around $65,000, which includes costs such as medical care, maternal delivery, early intervention services, and more, according to the 2020 March of Dimes Report Card.

-Because pregnancies can be unpredictable, having extra money set aside in an emergency fund for medical issues for mom or baby is a good idea, Cassady says.
+Because pregnancies can be unpredictable, Cassady says, having extra money set aside in an emergency fund for medical issues for mom or baby is a good idea.